hosseinb1994/Embedded-imx8-Yocto/README.md

 This repository contains a custom-built operating system for the iMX platform, developed using the Yocto Project.
 It includes all necessary components and configurations for deploying a robust and efficient embedded system.
 Ideal for applications in medical industry.
 # Yocto Project for i.MX8M Mini EVK

-This guide provides detailed steps to build a custom image for the i.MX8M Mini EVK using the Yocto Project.
+This explaination provides detailed steps to build a custom image for the i.MX8M Mini EVK using the Yocto Project.

 ## Prerequisites